goliatl/hy-r-intro/3_BasicFeatures/1_NavigatingRStudio.md

 To launch your own instance of R:

 - Go to [notebooks.csc.fi](https://notebooks.csc.fi) and log in using the Haka authentication service.
 If you do not have a Haka account and password, please let us know!
-- Find "RStudio for Data Carpentry" in the dashboard and click on "Launch new".
+- Find "R Data Analysis" in the dashboard and click on "Launch new".
 - Wait for the virtual machine to start and click on "Open in browser" once the link appears.
 - Your browser will open a new window with login and password details.
 Press "Click to copy password & proceed".
 - This will open a new tab where you can enter a username ("rstudio") and paste your password to open up a new RStudio session.